Mrblue00/BD_Scala_Kafka_Spark_project/README.md

 For the ProducerDataBatch.scala i used :

-	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue1 --from-beginning*
+	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue1 --from-beginning

-it returns me the source of the files process and the word associated with it ("source","word")
+For each files of the directory "./data/filesProducer" we iterate on it for each word and send it to KafkaProducer.. it returns me the source of the files process and the word associated with it ("source","word").

 For the second script ConsumerData.scala i used :

+	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue2 --from-beginning
 	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue3 --from-beginning

-	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue2 --from-beginning
+For the second script SavingQueues.scala i used :

 ## Difficulty

 I spend a lot of time on looking at documentation of Kafka and Spark.
-I lost half a day on configuration errors.
+I lost half a day to manage errors configurations and dependancies.

 i have some difficulties to understand the concept of task serializable with spark streaming on the second script.
-Error : org.apache.spark.SparkException: Task not serializable
+Error : org.apache.spark.SparkException: Task not serializable.

 ## TODO
-	•

 Overall :
+	•refactor the code

+ProducerDataBatch.scala :
-ProducerDataBatch.scala : delete blank word
+	•delete blank word

+ConsumerData.scala :
+	•solve the exception not serializable -> retrieve the datas •send datas with format

+SavingQueues.scala :
-ConsumerData.scala : solve the exception not serializable
+	•solve the exception not serializable -> retrieve the datas •send datas with format

+DataAnalysis.scala

 ## Sources used